Impact of nuclear masses on r-process nucleosynthesis: bulk properties versus shell effects

-\textit{\rpa\ abundances} -- Nucleosynthesis calculations are performed using a large nuclear reaction network, including all nuclei up to $Z=110$ from the valley of stability to the neutron dripline.
+Nucleosynthesis calculations are performed using a large nuclear reaction network, including all nuclei up to $Z=110$ from the valley of stability to the neutron dripline.
 We derived neutron capture rates consistently for each mass model by means of the Hauser-Feshbach statistical theory, employing the TALYS~1.95 nuclear reaction code~\cite{Koning2007}.
 Experimental masses are employed whenever available.
 Photodissociation rates are obtained from neutron-capture rates using detailed balance.
 We adopted the FRDM $\beta$-decay rates, which have been renormalized for each mass table according to their predicted $Q$-values.
-In order to isolate the impact of masses on predicted abundances, in all the calculations we employed the neutron-induced fission rates based on the FRDM+TF model~\cite{Panov2010}, and the fission yields derived using the code ABLA~\cite{Kelic2009}.
+To isolate the impact of masses on predicted abundances, in all the calculations we employed the neutron-induced fission rates based on the FRDM+TF model~\cite{Panov2010}, and the fission yields derived using the code ABLA~\cite{Kelic2009}.

-We compute the \rpa\ abundances predicted from the four mass tables of Table~\ref{tab:ldm_par} for a set of 2015 trajectories simulating the dynamical ejecta produced in neutron star mergers~\cite{Collins.Bauswein.ea:2023} (see~\cite{Ardevol2019} for code details).
+We compute the \rpa\ abundances for a set of 2015 trajectories simulating the dynamical ejecta produced in neutron star mergers~\cite{Collins.Bauswein.ea:2023} (see~\cite{Ardevol2019} for code details).
 We use this specific \rpa\ scenario because it covers a broad range of astrophysical conditions, in particular regarding the proton-to-nucleon ratio (see Fig.~2 of Ref.~\cite{Collins.Bauswein.ea:2023}).
 By this, we show that our result is fully general and does not depend on considering a specific trajectory.
 We also expect our conclusions to be valid for any \rpa\ scenario.
-Figure~\ref{fig:YZYA} shows the total integrated elemental and mass abundances predicted at two different phases of the evolution: when the average timescale for neutron captures becomes equal to the average timescale for $\beta$ decay ($\tau_{(n, \gamma)} = \tau_\beta$), and at 1 Gyr.